victor-raphael17/vicnotes/context/decisions/project-decisions.md

 For the low traffic cloud version, I won't use Redis, since it's not needed and it's supossed to be as cheap as possible.

 For the high traffic cloud version, I will use Redis, since it's needed due to the high traffic.

+I won't be using node.js for the backend.
+I chose Go because it has better maintainability.